goodreasonai/abbey/README.md

 SECRET_KEY="your-secret-key"
 ```

-Here is what the `.env.local` file for the frontend looks like:
+Here is what the `frontend/.env.local` file for the frontend looks like:

 ```
 # The backend URL must be accessible to the client; when running only for one user on the same machine, it's http://localhost:5000